glamod/mdf_reader_documentation/docs/how-to-build-a-data-model.rst

 - ``field_length``
       - Numeric integer descriptor that determines the field length of the elements (number of bytes or number of characters in a report string).
       - Applies to the schema format type: ``fixed_width`` and is a mandatory field in the element block.
       - It can be set to `null`, or not present; if the element is unique in a section whose length is unknown and if this section is the last in the data model (e.g. like it is usually the case for ICOADS supplemental data section c99).
-If this is the case and the length is unknown the default will be set by the function `mdf_reader.properties.MAX_FULL_REPORT_WIDTH() <https://mdf-reader.readthedocs.io/en/mdf_reader/autoapi/mdf_reader/properties/index.html#module-mdf_reader.properties>`_, which sets the ``field_length`` to 100000.
+If this is the case and the length is unknown the default will be set by the function :py:func:`mdf_reader.properties.MAX_FULL_REPORT_WIDTH()`, which sets the ``field_length`` to 100000.

 - ``column_type``
       - Numeric integer descriptor that determines the element data type.